 Technology has brought us many glorious things, like iPads, rocket ships, and Shmoop.
-But nothing is more glorious than the opportunity to learn about health and physical fitness from Shmoop instead of from your drill sergeant gym teacher.
+But nothing is more glorious than the opportunity to learn about health and physical fitness from Shmoop.

 - care for the mental health of yourself and others.

 - plan a fitness routine which improves your cardiovascular fitness, strength and endurance, and flexibility.

 - understand the basics of nutrition and plan a healthy diet.

 - integrate healthy practices and physical activity into your lifestyle.

 - develop the knowledge to know what's fitness wisdom and what's bunk.